 54-year-old IT Manager Marcia Roberts will aim to be the first woman to cycle from Lands’ End to John o’Groats and back in just 8 and a half days.
 She will be raising money for leading Hampshire and Isle of Wight mental health charity, Solent Mind.

-Her online fundraising page has already surpassed £1,480 before she even set off on Sunday 23rd August.
+Her online fundraising page has already surpassed £1,480 before she even set off this Sunday 23rd August.

 Marcia has also decided that she wants to give the opportunity for other people to get involved too.
 Marcia has set up a virtual version of the challenge, where people can register and walk, run, ride or push their wheelchair the same distance over a period of four months, until Christmas Eve 2020.
 Individuals or teams can register online and start fundraising.
 All profits from the registration fee will go to Solent Mind.